AllenInstitute/bmtk/docs/autodocs/source/index.rst

 Unlike other simulators, BMTK separates the process of building, simulating, and analyzing the results.
 First a fully instantiated base-line version of the model is built and saved to a file so each time a simulation is ran it takes only a small fraction of the time to instantiate the simulation.
 Results are also automatically saved to a disk.
-BMTK and the format it uses [SONATA, see below] makes it easy to dynamically adjust cell and synaptic parameters so that multiple iterations of a simulation be done as fast as possible
+BMTK and the format it uses (SONATA, see below) makes it easy to dynamically adjust cell and synaptic parameters so that multiple iterations of a simulation be done as fast as possible

 As such BMTK can be broken into three major components:

-* The Network Builder [``bmtk.builder``] - Used to build network models
+* The Network Builder [:py:mod:`bmtk.builder`] - Used to build network models
-* The Simulation Engines [``bmtk.simulator``] - Interfaces for simulating the network
+* The Simulation Engines [:py:mod:`bmtk.simulator`] - Interfaces for simulating the network
-* Analysis and Visualization Tools [``bmtk.analyzer``] - Python functions for analyzing and visualizing the network and simulation results
+* Analysis and Visualization Tools [:py:mod:`bmtk.analyzer`] - Python functions for analyzing and visualizing the network and simulation results

 .. figure:: _static/images/bmtk_architecture.jpg
    :scale: 45%

 The components can be as one workflow or separately by themselves.
-BMTK utilizes the SONATA Dataformat (See next section) to allow sharing of large-scale network data.
+BMTK utilizes the SONATA Data format (see next section) to allow sharing of large-scale network data.
 As such, it is possible to use the Network Builder to build the model but another tool to run the model.
 Or if another model has been built by someone else and saved in SONATA format BMTK will be able to simulate it.